dappforce/subsocial-docs/docs/basics/glossary/Overview.md

 ## SUB
 SUB is the ticker for the Subsocial token, which powers the Subsocial blockchain.
-SUB can be used to perform actions on the network, or burned to generate energy (NRG).
+SUB can be used to perform actions on the network, or burned to generate energy.

-## NRG
+## Energy
-NRG is created from burning SUB, and can be used to perform actions on the network.
-NRG is not transferrable.
-When burning SUB to create NRG, a multiplier greater than 1 is used, meaning that users will be able to perform more actions with 1 SUB worth of NRG than they can by spending 1 SUB directly.
+Energy is created by burning SUB, and can be used to perform actions on the network.
+Energy is not transferrable.
+When burning SUB to create energy, a multiplier greater than 1 is used, meaning that users will be able to perform more actions with 1 energy than if they spent 1 SUB directly.

-NRG can be created in a different wallet than the one that burnt the SUB tokens, allowing friends or applications to let you have NRG without having to worry about SUB tokens.
+Energy can be created in a different wallet than the one that burnt the SUB tokens, allowing friends or applications to let you have energy without having to worry about SUB tokens.

 ## Account Address
 An account address is just what it sounds like, an address for your account.
 Addresses are usually long strings of letters and numbers,